Rev 11

 WARNING

-These minimum system requirements (VMware ESXi) are in no way official recommendations but used when testing and building GVM from source.
+These minimum system requirements (for VMware ESXi) are not official recommendations but are used during the testing and building of Greenbone Vulnerability Manager (GVM) from source.

 sudo apt-get update && \